Ensono/amido.github.io/docs/workloads/azure/frontend/SSR/browser_support_ssr.md

 ---
-id: browser_support
+id: browser_support_ssr
 title: Browser Support
 sidebar_label: Browser Support
 hide_title: false
 hide_table_of_contents: true
 ---

-import HideNavigation  from "../../../../src/pages/HideNavigation";
+import HideNavigation  from "../../../../../src/pages/HideNavigation";

 Given we provide boilerplate WebApps designing for accessibility, we would like to have optionality to support broad range of browsers.
 We look to